 Floyd Owsley, a descendant of the New Munster tract Alexanders, emailed an image of the original document to me.
 It is labeled “No. 111” and appears to be a warrant to survey 100 acres “situate at Conegocheage between the lands of Samuel Owen, James Swaffer, Samuel Brown, and the Blue Mountains.”

 Some speculate that James was the son of Adam’s wife prior to Mary Steele Alexander.
 Family oral history says that Adam was married first to an Elizabeth May, although I am not aware of any evidence in either colonial or Irish records.
 Adam and Mary Steele were married after 1718 but before 1724; Adam was in the colonies by no later than 1722.
-There is no indication in Adam’s 1747 will that any of his sons were minors, so the three of them were probably all born by 1726.
-One can infer from the will that James was already living on the tract he inherited and that William and Jeremiah were still at home.
+There is no indication in Adam’s 1747 will that any of his sons were minors, so the three were most likely all born by 1726.
+One can infer from the will that James was already living on the tract he inherited and that William and Jeremiah were still living on the home plantation.
 Perhaps the fact that James appears to be the oldest is the rationale for thinking he was the product of an earlier marriage.
-That should be classified as speculation.

 Secondary evidence (i.e., evidence other than official records) establishes that Jeremiah Rankin, son of Adam and Mary Steele Rankin, died in 1760 in a mill accident.
-See the article about one of Jeremiah’s sons, Rev. Adam Rankin of Lexington, Co., at this link: http://digupdeadrelatives.com/2019/05/26/rev-adam-rankin-lexington-ky-755-1827-revised-psalmody-controversies/
+See an article about one of Jeremiah’s sons, Rev. Adam Rankin of Lexington, Co., at this link: http://digupdeadrelatives.com/2019/05/26/rev-adam-rankin-lexington-ky-755-1827-revised-psalmody-controversies/

 Franklin Co., PA Will Book A: 345 (estate #354).